ThomasBainbridge/uav-mission-performance-estimator/README.md

-# UAV Mission Performance Estimator
+# UAV Performance and Mission Analysis

 A Python-based engineering tool for estimating fixed-wing UAV performance and mission-profile behaviour from preliminary design inputs.